Photometrics/PyVCAM/README.md

 PyVCAM Wrapper is a Python3.X wrapper for the PVCAM SDK.
 This project is a fork of the [PyVCAM Wrapper](https://github.com/Photometrics/PyVCAM) developed by the [Teledyne Photometrics](https://github.com/Photometrics) team and is dependent on PyVCAM v2.1.5.

+> ⚠️ Deprecated Notice
+>
+> This repo is no longer maintained.
+Newest pyvcam code under development has been migrated to [pyvcam_ndsp](https://github.com/quantumion/pyvcam_ndsp).

 ## Getting Started

 Follow the instructions below to get PyVCAM up and running on your machine for development and testing.